gordalina/cachetool/README.md

 > No input file specified.

 This means that cachetool could not write to `/dev/shm` provide a directory that cachetool can write to through `php cachetool.phar --tmp-dir=/writable/dir` or configuration.
 This directory should also be readable by the web user running php-fpm/apache.

+## SELinux

+To have cachetool working with SELinux [read this comment by @driskell](https://github.com/gordalina/cachetool/issues/9#issuecomment-742669509).

 License
 -------